rescript-lang/bucklescript.github.io/docs/interop-cheatsheet.md

 [%%raw "var a = 1"];
 ```

-###  Generaizlied raw JS (Since 3.0.0)
+###  Generalized raw JS (Since 3.0.0)

 Since 3.0.0, the content in `raw` could be either a pure string or `fun a b c -> {||}`.

-The generalized abstraction form is encouraged since it conveys more information to the compiler, so
+The second one (generalized abstraction form) is encouraged since it conveys more information to the compiler, so
 that the compiler knows it is a function declaration which has no side effect and its arity is known.

 For the generalized form: